pylondata/pyloncoin/doc/CVN-operators-guide.md

 After package installation has completed successfully proceed by following the instructions provided here: https://github.com/pyloncoin/pyloncoin/blob/master/doc/build-CVN.md

-Make sure your Fasito is connected to your system and is working properly.
+Make sure your Pylonkey is connected to your system and is working properly.
 You can test it by execute the following commands:
 ```
 minicom -D /dev/ttyACM0
 ```